Lutsk: History

 According to the legend, Luchesk dates from the 7th century.
 The first known documentary reference dates were from the year 1085.
 In the 11th century, along with the region of Volhynia, the town was contested by the Kyivan Rus' and Poland.
-The town served as the capital of the Principality of Halych-Volynia (founded in 1199) until the rise of Volodymyr.
+The town served as the capital of a separate principality from 1154, and after 1225 came under the rule of the Principality of Volhynia with the capital in Volodymyr, later part of Galicia-Volhynia.
 The town grew around a wooden stronghold built by a local branch of the Rurik Dynasty.
 At certain times the location functioned as the capital of the principality, but the town did not become an important centre of commerce or culture.

 Grand Duchy of Lithuania

 In 1240, Mongols seized and looted the nearby town but left the castle unharmed.
 In 1321, George, son of Lev, the last prospective heir of Halych-Volynia, died in a battle with the forces of Gediminas, Grand Duke of Lithuania, and Lithuanian forces seized the castle.
 In 1349, the forces of King Casimir III of Poland captured the town, then Lithuania soon retook it, but it remained contested by Lithuania and Poland until 1382.